aspose-words/Aspose.Words-API-References/english/cpp/aspose.words/textcolumncollection/_index.md

 ---
+title: Aspose::Words::TextColumnCollection class
-title: TextColumnCollection
+linktitle: TextColumnCollection
 second_title: Aspose.Words for C++ API Reference
-description: A collection of TextColumn objects that represent all the columns of text in a section of a document.
-To learn more, visit the  documentation article.
+description: 'Aspose::Words::TextColumnCollection class.
+A collection of TextColumn objects that represent all the columns of text in a section of a document.
+To learn more, visit the  documentation article in C++.'
 type: docs
-weight: 911
+weight: 71000
 url: /cpp/aspose.words/textcolumncollection/
 ---
 ## TextColumnCollection class